 2. Boost your page rank in search.

 Videos with relevant, rich content improve SEO because they show that your page has information pertinent to search requests.
 Videos can also create additional backlinks to your site, and views and shares will increase the value of your content.
 Youtube has over 3 billion searches a month and continues to be the second largest search engine.
+You can easily create a YouTube channel and start marketing your ecommerce business in no time.
 Adding videos will generate another channel for your products to be found.

 3. Increase clicks and shares.